CGLemon/Sayuri/README.md

     $ cmake .. -DBLAS_BACKEND=CUDNN

-## Weights
+## Weights and Book

-You may download the weights from my [google drive](https://drive.google.com/file/d/1vkx886BV55ujwJatuzVm19Jok18M-3Jj/view?usp=sharing).
-The weights size is 15 blocks and 192 filters(around 170MB).
+You may download the weights file and opening book from my [google drive](https://drive.google.com/drive/folders/1SgPL3Eyhllr6BCDyi_7D8LnOUYxPAAxQ?usp=sharing).The weights size is 15 blocks and 192 filters(around 170MB).The opening book is human-like book.
+Force the Sayuri to play variant opening moves.
+It is just fun for playing.

 ## Engine Arguments